neilt1700/vba-form-moderniser/README.md

 ## How it works in more detail
 The code picks up all labels which have a specific prefix to their names ("LabelButton") and uses those to create the label controls.
 Each control is made up of a border layer, background layer, text layer (having the caption from the original label), and on top, a transparent control layer (which receives mouse events and being the original label).
 Mouse up/down/move events are used to control the look of the buttons.

+## Office Programmes
+While the code is in a PowerPoint file it should work other Office programmes including Excel and Word.
+The colour scheme for form controls that appear in the workspace of all these programmes is the same (blue).